-- the apple cider vinegar is crucial as the acidity reacts with the alkali bicarbonate of soda (baking soda) – it can be substituted with lemon juice
+- The apple cider vinegar is crucial as the acidity reacts with the alkali bicarbonate of soda (baking soda) - it can be replaced with lemon juice.

-- you can substitute the ground walnuts with ground almonds
+- You can replace the ground walnuts with ground almonds.

-- for a nut-free version: substitute the ground walnuts with ground sunflower seeds
+- For a nut-free version: replace the ground walnuts with ground sunflower seeds.

-This Chocolate Zucchini Bread does taste best when fresh, but keeps covered in the fridge for up to a few days.
+This does taste best when fresh, but keeps covered in the fridge for up to a few days.